 The Divorce Act applies to children of the marriage with respect to whom orders are made on or after divorce, or during the divorce proceedings.
 Sections 16(1) and (2) empower the court to make an access order.
 Access is not defined in the English version of the Act.
-Section 2(1) of the French version stipulates that "'Accès' Comporte le droit de visite".
+Section 2(1) of the French version stipulates that "Accès' Comporte le droit de visite".

-The application may be made by a spouse or, with leave, by any other person.
-Section 16(4) authorizes the court to grant access to any one or more persons, including a person who is not one of the divorced or divorcing spouses.
+The application may be made by a spouse or, with leave, by any other person.382 Section 16(4) authorizes the court to grant access to any one or more persons, including a person who is not one of the divorced or divorcing spouses.

 As in an application for custody, section 16(8) requires the court making an access order to "take into consideration only the best interests of the child of the marriage as determined by reference to the condition, means, needs and other circumstances of the child."
 Similar criteria apply to variation proceedings under section 17(5).
-As stated in chapter 6, the declaration, in the Divorce Act, that the best interests of the child shall be determined by reference to the
+As stated in chapter 6, the declaration, in the Divorce Act, that the best interests of the child shall be determined by reference to the "condition, means, needs and other circumstances of the child" opens up a potentially unlimited field for judicial inquiry.

-See e.g. Knight v.
+381 See e.g. Knight v.
 Knight (1992), 132 A.R.
 341 (Alta.
 Prov.
 Ct.).
 Because the DRA is silent with respect to the right of grandparents to apply for access, a grandparent can apply by petitioning a superior court under its parens patriae jurisdiction.
 Alternatively, where the circumstances permit, a grandparent could apply for guardianship and then apply for access as a guardian.